bamptonm/mqttitude/docs/features.md

 Q. As regards the friends list: when is reverse geo-coding done?

-Reverse geo-coding is done
+Reverse geo-coding is done when displaying/editing location details by either

-* when you click on a pin on the map
+* tapping the info button of a location callout on the map or
-* for the latest location if you go to the friends list
+* navigating via friends/locations/...

-No geo-coding is done automatically in the background
+No geo-coding is done automatically in the background to limit mobile data usage.

 ### Friendly faces